 Zisa Castle (Castello della Zisa) is yet another remnant of Moorish reign in Sicily.
 The Norman castle was built in the 12th century, and it’s worth a visit although the interior has long since been cleared of its original decoration.

 The palace of La Zisa was originally designed as part of an extensive park that served as a royal summer retreat.
 The grounds were stocked with wild animals (and fenced), giving the royals something to hunt.
 The park, known as the Genoard, also included another Norman-era palace that still stands in Palermo, La Cuba.

-The Palazzo Mirto in the historic Kalsa district of Palermo is one of the only aristocratic homes from the 17th century that is not only intact but also open to the public.
+The Mirto Palace House Museum (Palazzo Mirto Casa Museo) in the historic Kalsa district of Palermo is one of the only aristocratic homes from the 17th century that is not only intact but also open to the public.

 In the late 18th century, the Palazzo Mirto was built on what was once the foundation of a building dating from the 13th century.
 The palace was built for a wealthy family as their residence, which is exactly what it was until 1982.
 At that point, the family that lived there - the Lanza Filangieri family, princes of the nearby town of Mirto - gave the palace to the government of Sicily.

 Today, the Palazzo Mirto is kept in the fashion of an 18th or 19th century aristocrat’s home.
 Many of the palace’s rooms are decorated with furniture and artwork that was originally owned by the Lanza Filangieri family, so in some cases these pieces have occupied the Palazzo Mirto for centuries.

 The imposing Chiaramonte-Steri Palace (Palazzo Chiaramonte-Steri) sits at one side of the Piazza Marina, today home to the administrative offices of the University of Palermo, was once a fortified private home.